Piri Wiri Tua Movement

-Piri Wiri Tua Movement was a Māori political party in New Zealand associated with the Ratana movement.
+Piri Wiri Tua Movement was a Māori political party in New Zealand associated with the Rātana movement.
 It was formed in 1999 with the aim of establishing a separate Māori assembly that would work in a partnership alongside Parliament to administer Māori affairs, social services, health and education and the Māori Land Court.
 The party's leader Te Kaiarahi Hui said the party's name referred to working closely with others to achieve benefits for Māori.
 He said Ratana had taken on the role of Piri Wiri Tua ('The Campaigner') when he worked to meet the needs of Māori people.